Batman (TV series): Arrowverse

-The Arrowverse crossover event "Crisis on Infinite Earths" features a cameo appearance from Burt Ward as an older Dick Grayson/Robin, wearing a red sweater with a yellow and green trim while walking a dog.
-Upon seeing the skies turn red, the former Boy Wonder shouts "Holy crimson skies of death!"
+The Arrowverse crossover event "Crisis on Infinite Earths" features a cameo appearance from Burt Ward as an older Dick Grayson/Robin, wearing a red sweater with a yellow-and-green trim while walking a dog.
+Upon seeing the skies turn red, the former Boy Wonder shouts, "Holy crimson skies of death!"
 The event also reveals that the events of this series are set on Earth-66, which is one of the worlds destroyed by the Anti-Monitor (LaMonica Garrett) during the Crisis.

+DC Extended Universe

+After the first screening of the DC Extended Universe (DCEU) film The Flash (2023) to the attendees of the Cinemacon 2023, director Andy Muschietti and producer Barbara Muschietti revealed that cameo appearances of Romero's Joker and Meredith's Penguin were considered for the film, but were left on the "cutting floor room" due to not fitting in the story.
+The film also features CGI cameos of West as Batman and Ward as Robin during the film's final battle.